XMB-Manager-Plus/xmb-manager-plus/README.markdown

 ### Package Manager Plus

-Allows homebrew/packages to be easily downloaded, installed and deleted.
+Allows homebrew/packages to be easily installed or deleted.

+### Download Manager

+Allows homebrew or PSN packages to be easily downloaded.

 ### File Manager